giiulia/SummerSchoolProject/Analysis/README.md

 Background noise is dominated bu low-frequency, typically broad-spectrum signals that reach the heighest magnitudes detected.\
 Since the purpose of the study are high-frequency signals, those represent an obstacle for amplitude resolution reachable by the instrumentation.
 Therefore high-pass filters will be employed to clear the waveform from unwanted signals.

-# 1. Characterization
+# 1. Background characterization
+The background waveform is a superimposition of multiple signals, each of them described by a frequency and a phase.\
-The Fourier Transform of a waveform discloses the frequency components in the signal.
+* The Fourier Transform of a waveform discloses the frequency components of the signal.
+* The output of the Fourier Transform is a set complex numbers, therefore the orientations of those numbers in the complex plane are the phase components of the signal.

 How to compute a fourier transform of a waveform: Discrete Fourier Transforms in Python [FFT package](https://docs.scipy.org/doc/scipy/reference/fft.html#).\
 The instrumentation provides the possibility to save a maximum of 64 waveforms.
 There are in principle two ways one can extract the DFT from this input.